DH Lawrence - the Kiowa ranch cookbook...

 D.H.
 Lawrence's surprisingly good cooking and DIY skills really came into their own when he and his German wife Frieda moved to a rundown, isolated homestead in the mountains of New Mexico, USA in the winter of 1922.
 In this article we'll be looking primarily at what he cooked but also at how they survived so remote and so completely off-grid...

-They initially rented a couple of huts at the Del Monte ranch, 17 miles north of Taos but a year later the penniless pair managed to buy the neighbouring Kiowa ranch using the manuscript of Lawrence's book "Sons and Lovers" as payment.¹ It became their main base, between trips away, until September 1925 and Frieda returned there to live after Lawrence died in 1930.
+They initially rented a couple of huts at the Del Monte ranch, 17 miles north of Taos but a year later the penniless pair managed to acquire the neighbouring Kiowa ranch using the manuscript of Lawrence's book "Sons and Lovers" as payment.¹ It became their main base, between trips away, until September 1925 and Frieda returned there to live after Lawrence died in 1930.

 It was really just a couple of disused huts (full of cow dung), a few old alfalfa fields and a paddock, 8600 feet up in the Rocky Mountains.
 It had no electricity, running water or gas and was hours from the nearest town.
-However, for Lawrence it was his dream home, his long-wished-for utopia that he called "Rananim"² and the ideal DIY doer-upper.
+However, for Lawrence it was his dream home, his long-wished-for utopia that he'd named "Rananim"² and the ideal DIY doer-upper.
 Of the many places around the world where he restlessly lived, he was arguably happiest here...
 "I think New Mexico was the greatest experience from the outside world that I have ever had.
 It certainly changed me for ever."

 Winters could be brutal though and their only means of transport was by horse, which they did often but not always without mishap⁴, or by "Lizzie", a rather unreliable Ford Model T motorcar which became completely useless in the snow.